hexpm/hexpm/lib/hexpm_web/templates/docs/rebar3_publish.html.md

 <dl class="dl-horizontal">
   <dt><code>licenses</code></dt>
   <dd>A list of licenses the project is licensed under.
-This attribute is required.</dd>
+This attribute is required.
+Valid license identifiers are available from <a href="https://spdx.org/licenses/">SPDX</a>.
+Custom licenses may use <code>LicenseRef-&lt;idstring&gt;</code> identifiers and should include the full license text in the package.</dd>
   <dt><code>pkg_name</code></dt>
   <dd>The name of the package in case you want to publish the package with a different name than the application name.</dd>
   <dt><code>links</code></dt>